Clementine Vanilla Quick Bread

 - 10 clementines

-- 1/2 cup (1 stick) butter, room temperature
+- 1/2 cup (113 grams) unsalted butter, room temperature

-- 1 1/4 cups sugar, divided
+- 1 1/4 cups (247.5 grams) granulated sugar, divided

-- 2 tablespoons vanilla bean paste (can sub vanilla extract)
+- 2 tablespoons vanilla bean paste

-- 2 eggs, room temperature
+- 2 large eggs, room temperature

-- 2 cups all-purpose flour
+- 2 cups (240 grams) all-purpose flour

 - 1/4 teaspoon baking powder

-- 1/4 teaspon baking soda
+- 1/4 teaspoon baking soda

 - 1/4 teaspoon salt

-- 3/4 cup heavy cream
+- 3/4 cup (170 grams) heavy cream

-- 1 tablespoon vanilla extract
+- 2 teaspoons vanilla extract

-- Preheat oven to 350 °F. Butter and flour a 5×9-inch loaf pan.
+- Prepare the pan.
+Preheat oven to 350 °F. Butter and flour an 8.5 x 4.5-inch loaf pan.

-- Beat together zest, butter, 1 cup of the sugar, and the vanilla bean paste in a mixer with medium speed until well combined and butter is pale and fluffy.
+- Beat together zest, butter, 1 cup (198 grams) of the sugar, and the vanilla bean paste in a mixer with medium speed until well combined and butter is pale and fluffy.
 With the mixer running, add in the eggs, one at a time.

 - Whisk together the flour, baking powder, baking soda, and salt.
 Add half of this mixture to the butter and eggs and beat on low speed until just combined.
 Pour in the heavy cream, 1/4 cup clementine juice, and vanilla extract, mixing to combine, followed by the remaining dry ingredients.